MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-sign-in-bad-gateway-timeout-error.md

 - **Gateway Timeout**: The application proxy service is unable to reach the connector.
 The error typically indicates a problem with the connector assignment, connector itself, or the networking rules around the connector.
 - **Bad Gateway**: The connector is unable to reach the backend application.
 The error could indicate a misconfiguration of the application.
-- **Forbidden**: The user is not authorized to access the application.
-The error can happen when the user is not assigned to the application in Microsoft Entra ID.
-The error can also happen if the user does not have permission to access the application on the backend.
+- **Forbidden**: The user isn't authorized to access the application.
+The error can happen when the user isn't assigned to the application in Microsoft Entra ID.
+The error can also happen if the user doesn't have permission to access the application on the backend.

 To find the code, look at the text at the bottom left of the error message for the `Status Code` field.